Convex monotone semigroups and their generators with respect to $\Gamma$-convergence: Convex monotone semigroups, comparison and uniqueness

 \subsection{Comparison and uniqueness}

-The next theorem is the main result of this section and states that the minimal $\Gamma$-supersolution of the abstract Cauchy problem $\partial_t u(t)=\AG^+ u(t)$ with $u(0)=f$ is given by $u(t)=S(t)f$ for all $t\geq 0$ and $f\in\L^S_+$.
-We can not prove uniqueness for $\Gamma$-solutions, since $\Gamma$-converge is not symmetric, i.e., $f_n\to f$ does not imply $-f_n\to -f$.
-However, if $u(t):=T(t)f$ is given by another semigroup, we can reverse the roles of $(S(t))_{t\geq 0}$ and $(T(t))_{t\geq 0}$ to obtain uniqueness for strongly continuous convex monotone semigroups.
-In the next section, we investigate how the $\Gamma$-generator can be approximated.
-For $X=\R^d$, we obtain under additional conditions that strongly continuous convex monotone semigroups are uniquely determined by their generators evaluated at smooth functions.
+The following theorem is the main result of this section and states that the minimal $\Gamma$-supersolution of the abstract Cauchy problem $\partial_t u(t)=\AG^+ u(t)$ with $u(0)=f$ is given by $u(t)=S(t)f$ for all $t\geq 0$ and $f\in\L_S^+$.
+We can not prove uniqueness for $\Gamma$-solutions, since $\Gamma$-converge is not symmetric, i.e., $f=\Glim_{n\to \infty} f_n$ does not imply $-f=\Glim_{n\to \infty}(-f_n)$.
+However, if $u(t):=T(t)f$ is given by another semigroup, we can reverse the roles of $(S(t))_{t\geq 0}$ and $(T(t))_{t\geq 0}$ to obtain uniqueness for strongly continuous convex monotone semigroups.\ In Section~\ref{sec:approx}, we investigate how the $\Gamma$-generator can be approximated.\ In particular, for $X=\Rd$ and under additional conditions, we obtain that strongly continuous convex monotone semigroups are uniquely determined by their generators evaluated at smooth functions.